Columbus adds 'Crew' back to official team name

-Reigning Major League Soccer champions Columbus have reached an agreement with supporters that walks back some of the more controversial aspects of its recent rebrand, including adding back the word "Crew" to the team's official name and logo.
+Reigning Major League Soccer champion Columbus has reached an agreement with supporters that walks back some of the more controversial aspects of its recent rebrand, including adding back the word "Crew" to the team's official name and logo.

+Members of the front office met with representatives of various Crew supporters groups, including the Nordecke and La Turbina Amarilla, on Tuesday afternoon.

 The result was a return to the team's original name of the Columbus Crew as well as changes to the logo.